Argentine Tango in Prague with argentine hearts

 JAVIER ANTAR & PATRICIE PORÁKOVÁ

-Join our lessons and see how you too can deeply understand and fluently dance this unique art!
+So, join our lessons and see how you too can deeply understand and fluently dance and enjoy this unique art!

 Image already added